 ICAEW Business Confidence Monitor (BCM): North West

-- Even so, the North West’s Business Confidence Index has risen to its highest ever level in Q2 2021, underpinned by expectations of rebounds in sales and profits.
+- The North West’s Business Confidence Index has climbed to its highest ever level in Q3 2021, although it slightly trails the UK average.

 Domestic sales and exports growth